-With America’s decision to temporarily close its door on international students, what are the next best options in terms of a study destination?
+With America’s decision to temporarily close its door to international students, what are the next best options in terms of a study destination?

-We know, Canada has also been hit by the Corona virus pandemic and this has played out in the economic sphere as well.
-No doubt Canada’s positive approach for immigration has also been dampened by the loss of jobs and economic hardships within the nation.
-But, the attitude towards international students is more favourable in Canada than it is in the U.S. In addition, like in the U.S., college education in Canada is increasingly being delivered online given the circumstances.
-For these reasons, as things normalise regarding the pandemic, Canada’s trajectory in international student recruitment relative to the United States is expected to improve due to its policies.
+We know Canada has also been hit by the Coronavirus pandemic and this has played out in the economic sphere as well.
+No doubt Canada’s positive approach to immigration has also been dampened by the loss of jobs and economic hardships within the nation.
+But, the attitude towards international students is more favorable in Canada than it is in the U.S. In addition, like in the U.S., college education in Canada is increasingly being delivered online given the circumstances.
+For these reasons, as things normalize regarding the pandemic, Canada’s trajectory in international student recruitment relative to the United States is expected to improve due to its policies.

-Though students are only eligible for one post graduate work permit in their lifetime, they can use the permit anywhere in Canada and are not restricted to the province where they completed their program.
-The U.S. citizen students can apply for the post graduate work permit at the border, unlike most other foreign nationals.
+Though students are only eligible for one postgraduate work permit in their lifetime, they can use the permit anywhere in Canada and are not restricted to the province where they completed their program.
+U.S. citizen students can apply for a post graduate work permit at the border, unlike most other foreign nationals.
 This factor significantly reduces the wait time for receiving their work permit, a process that usually takes four to five months for other students.

 There is always a flipside.
 When one door closes, another opens; but our tendency is to look so attentively at the closed door that we do not see the one which has opened for us.Book your Free Counselling Session now!